Rucadi/MiniRun/README.md

 # Basic example: Fibonnaci numbers
-(Never ever program it this way, this only servers as demonstration)
+(Never ever program it this way, this only serves as demonstration)

     MiniRun  run;
     std::atomic<int> group(0);